lechixy/minejson/README.md

 # minejson
-Convert your solo world's stats/advancements to JSON ✨
+Combine your solo world's stats/advancements to each other ✨

 ## Want to combine your stats?
 1. Download `index.js` and copy it to folder* you want